Kirkcowan: Places of interest

-Woodhill (Cairn opposite side of road to Mindork Castle ?) archaeological site.
+Woodhill, located opposite Mindork Castle, is an archaeological site.

+Sport

+Kirkcowan was formerly home to Tarff Rovers, a football club based in the village.
+Their ground, Balgreen Park, is still visible, though now derelict.

 History

-William Gordon, had charters of parts of the barony of Craichlaw, in the parish of Kirkcowan and county of Wigtown, 17 September 1500 and 28 January 1506–7; one of the lands of Larglegastell and Markleif, 10 January 1515–16; and another of the lands of Auchingilbert, 4 August 1515.
-He married Janet Baillie, and was ancestor of the Gordons of Craighlaw.
+William Gordon held charters of parts of the barony of Craichlaw in the parish of Kirkcowan in 1500, 1506–7, and 1515–16.
+He married Janet Baillie and was the ancestor of the Gordons of Craighlaw.

-The railway station of the Portpatrick and Wigtownshire Joint Railway closed in 1965.
+The Kirkcowan railway station on the Portpatrick and Wigtownshire Joint Railway closed in 1965.

-A mill was erected in 1822 for the manufacture of woollen cloths, blankets, plaidings, flannels, and plain and pilot cloths, for the dyeing and dressing of which the soft water of the Tarff was well adapted.
+A mill was erected in 1822 for the manufacture of woollen cloths, blankets, flannels, and other textiles, making use of the soft water of the River Tarff.